 Separation of Third Posting

 If an Interconnection Customer’s Network Upgrades and/or Interconnection Facilities are separated into two or more specific components and/or into two or more separate and discrete phases of construction and the Participating TO is able to identify and separate the costs of the identified separate components and/or phases of construction, then the Participating TO, the CAISO, and the Interconnection Customer may negotiate, as part of the Generator Interconnection Agreement, a division of the third Interconnection Financial Security posting into discrete Interconnection Financial Security amounts and may establish specific milestone dates (however, outside dates must be included and adhered to) for posting the amounts corresponding to each component and/or phase of construction related to the Network Upgrades and/or Interconnection Facilities described in the Generator Interconnection Agreement.
+In instances where a Network Upgrade assigned to an Interconnection Customer is subsequently approved in the Transmission Planning Process, the Participating TO, the CAISO, and the Interconnection Customer will set the third Interconnection Financial Security posting due date for the Network Upgrade to a date following the next scheduled reassessment.
 Outside dates are required to ensure that the Generating Facility continues to demonstrate viability.

 Failure to Post Third Posting Requirement